counterfactual/monorepo/packages/node/docs/source/api.md

 Returns a mapping from address to balance in wei.
 The address of a node with public identifier `publicIdentifier` is defined as `fromExtendedKey(publicIdentifier).derivePath("0").address`.

-Note: calling this a specific token address will return Zero even if the channel has never had any deposits/withdrawals of that token.
+Note: calling this with a specific token address will return Zero even if the channel has never had any deposits/withdrawals of that token.

 ### Method: `getTokenIndexedFreeBalanceStates`